progress/progress.github.io/progressNEXT/index.md

 This page will evolve through today (Tuesday, Jan 26th, 2016)

 # Support for ProgressNEXT App
-If you encounter issues, please email the support alias _TBD_ (in the meantime, mail epelegri@progress.com and Mehfuz.Hossain@telerik.com)
+If you encounter issues, please email the support alias [progressnextapp@progress.com|mailto:progressnextapp@progress.com]

 # Where to download the App
 TBD